 Highly skilled employees

-Our team of consultants consists of six employees working with sales, engineering and project management.
-In addition, we have four administrative employees.
+Our team of consultants consists of nine employees working with sales, engineering and project management.
+In addition, we have three administrative employees.

 Most of our employees have extensive experience from the industry and deliver solid advice based on this experience and a broad skill set.